Skip to main content

 1. Begin by creating a fresh Material in your files by Right-Click in your Project Files, name it, then change the Shader to .poiyomi/Poiyomi Toon.

-2. On your newly-created Poiyomi Material, Right-Click on the Material.
-Use the context menu to click Thry -> Materials -> Mark as Preset.
+2. On your newly-created Poiyomi Material, Click on the Tools icon and checkmark the option Is Preset.

 Marking a Material as a Preset

-1. After doing so, re-select the Material and you should see a Green-colored message that says "This material is a preset."
+1. After doing so, you should now see some fields appear.
+A green text explaining "This material is a preset" will appear.

 2. Name your Preset in the Preset Name field.
 This determines how it appears in the Preset List.
 Forward slashes "/" will indicate sub-categories.